yawitzd/yawitzd.github.io/_posts/2016-1-18-Know-Your-Data.md

 So, two pitfalls to avoid in early analysis.
 First, investigate your variables!
 That might involve more work than just reading the README.
 Like talking to someone who knows the dataset, or doing some early data sweeping to check for extreme values and double counting.

 Second, double check any findings that are counterintuitive.
-They might just be a misreading of your analysis.
+They might be a misreading of your analysis.
 And if you did come across something interesting, you should want to find more proof for it anyway.